garykac/woven/docs/spell-design.md

 Spell effects have three parts:

-1. An effect that occurs at the time the spell is cast.
+1. An effect that occurs immediately when the spell is cast.
-2. A permanent effect for when the spell has one or more charges on it.
+2. A permanent effect that lasts as long as the spell has a charge on it.
-3. A reactionary effect that requires a charge on the spell and costs something (often a charge) to use.
+4. A sacrifice effect where a charge is placed on the spell and the mage my choose to sacrifice the chage for an effect when certain conditions are met.

 ## Design space expansions for Spells